SmartThingsCommunity/SmartThingsPublic/README.md

 The network id needs to be the word 'zone' followed by the matching zone number that your DSC system sees it as.

 For example: **dsczone1** or **dsczone5**

+And again, ensure your hub is selected in the device settings.

 ### The rest of the setup